lambdaclass/concrete/ROADMAP.md

 because the roadmap can imagine it; build it when a workload, proof, failing gate, or public API forces it.

+### Spike-First / Kill Criteria

+Large investments are validated before they are built.
+Any task whose cost is measured in weeks or more should name a cheap falsification probe — an afternoon-to-days experiment whose result decides whether the task proceeds — and its kill criteria: the outcome that stops the work.
+Precedents: the combinator count before the parser arc (seven shapes, not forty, made the EverParse economics real), the cap-inference probes before the capability verdict, the step-count correlation experiment before any timing claim.
+The roadmap is a hypothesis list, not a build list; a task that survives its probe is built with evidence, and a task killed by one is a success recorded in the changelog, not a failure.

 ### Where Execution Starts

 Execution starts at the first `Task R-NNNN` heading and advances by file